How do I resolve a "ResourceInitializationError" when I try to pull secrets or retrieve Amazon ECR authentication for ECS tasks?

 For more information, see Considerations for Amazon Elastic Container Registry (Amazon ECR) VPC endpoints.

-Note: If your task definition uses Secrets Manager, Systems Manager parameters, or Amazon CloudWatch Logs, then you might need to define endpoints.
-For more information, see the following documentation:
+Note: If your task definition uses Secrets Manager, Parameter Store, or Amazon CloudWatch Logs, then make sure that you define endpoints.
+For more information, see Using an AWS Secrets Manager VPC endpoint and Creating the VPC endpoints for Amazon ECS.

-For PrivateLink, check that Amazon VPC's security group allows traffic from the Fargate task security group or Fargate task VPC CIDR range on TCP port 443.
+For PrivateLink, check that the Amazon VPC security group allows traffic from the Fargate task security group or VPC CIDR range on TCP port 443.

-To confirm that the Fargate infrastructure has service access, check the VPC endpoint policies and endpoint policies for Amazon Simple Storage Service (Amazon S3).
+To confirm that the Fargate infrastructure has service access, check the VPC endpoint policies and Amazon Simple Storage Service (Amazon S3) gateway endpoint policies.

 Check your IAM roles and permissions